rgekilian/Capstone2/README.md

 2. "What are the most significant World Bank indicators that influence the Corruption Perception Index (CPI) in a country?"

 Due to the high degree of correlation among the indicators, it is difficult to identify the most significant indicators.
 However, the following indicators were found to be the most influential:

-1. Access to clean fuels and technologies for cooking (% of population)
+1. Regulatory Quality: Estimate
-2. Political Stability and Absence of Violence/Terrorism: Estimate
+2. Voice and Accountability: Estimate
-3. PM2.5 pollution, population exposed to levels exceeding WHO Interim Target-3 value (% of total)
+3. Time to import, documentary compliance (hours)
-4. Time to import, documentary compliance (hours)
+4. Time to export, documentary compliance (hours)
-5. Voice and Accountability: Estimate
+5. Agriculture, forestry, and fishing, value added (% of GDP)
-6. Domestic private health expenditure per capita (current US$)
+6. Price level ratio of PPP conversion factor (GDP) to market exchange rate
-7. Mortality rate, adult, female (per 1,000 female adults)
+7. Children out of school, primary
-8. Adjusted savings: education expenditure (% of GNI)
+8. Political Stability and Absence of Violence/Terrorism: Estimate
-9. Time to export, border compliance (hours)
+9. Income group
-10. Refugee population by country or territory of origin
+10. Agriculture, forestry, and fishing, value added per worker (constant 2015 US$)
-11. Adjusted savings: particulate emission damage (% of GNI)
+11. PM2.5 air pollution, population exposed to levels exceeding WHO guideline value (% of total)
-12. Time to export, documentary compliance (hours)
+12. Individuals using the Internet (% of population)
-13. PM2.5 air pollution, mean annual exposure (micrograms per cubic meter)
+13. Refugee population by country or territory of origin
-14. Automated teller machines (ATMs) (per 100,000 adults)
+14. PM2.5 pollution, population exposed to levels exceeding WHO Interim Target-3 value (% of total)
-15. Number of deaths ages 10-14 years
+15. Prevalence of undernourishment (% of population)
-16. Adjusted net national income per capita (constant 2015 US$)
+16. Tuberculosis case detection rate (%, all forms)
-17. Income group
+17. Time to export, border compliance (hours)
-18. Population ages 20-24, male (% of male population)
+18. Adolescents out of school (% of lower secondary school age)
 19. Secure Internet servers (per 1 million people)
-20. School enrollment, secondary (% gross)
+20. Automated teller machines (ATMs) (per 100,000 adults)
-21. Labor force participation rate for ages 15-24, total (%) (modeled ILO estimate)
+21. Depth of credit information index (0=low to 8=high)
-22. Agricultural land (% of land area)
+22. Children out of school (% of primary school age)
-23. Lifetime risk of maternal death (%)
+23. Fixed broadband subscriptions (per 100 people)
-24. Employment in agriculture, female (% of female employment) (modeled ILO estimate)
+24. Time to resolve insolvency (years)
-25. Agriculture, forestry, and fishing, value added (% of GDP)
+25. Armed forces personnel (% of total labor force)

 ![Feature Importance](images/FeatureImportance.png)